California Tiger Salamander

 Characteristics

-The California tiger salamander is 6 to 8.5 inches long.
+The California tiger salamander is 6 to 8.5 inches (15.2-21.6 cm) in length.
 It has a thick body and tail and a round snout.
 It is black with cream to yellow spots.
 Its belly is gray and may have some small yellow spots on it.
 It usually has 12 costal grooves (vertical grooves) on its body.

 Habitat